The short version

 - Larger brokerages: enterprise agreements into five or six figures per month

-Almost always paid at the brokerage level.
-I have never met an individual broker who pays for CoStar out of pocket.
+Almost always paid at the brokerage level rather than out of an individual broker's pocket.

 SCAYLED

 The practical difference:CoStar is a boardroom decision at the brokerage level.
-SCAYLED is a corporate card decision at the broker level.
-A broker can sign up for SCAYLED and be scanning inside five minutes; CoStar usually requires a procurement conversation with the firm's leadership.
+SCAYLED is a broker-level decision.
+A broker can sign up and be running scans the same day; CoStar usually requires a procurement conversation with the firm's leadership.

 When to use which